yumichael/raytrace/README.md

 Beware it will take many hours if you do this.
 A line will be printed on the console for every one in a few horizontal single pixel lines that have completed rendering.

 ### Functionality
-- draws cylinders
+- draws flat surfaces and cylinders
-- glossy reflection
+- mirror and glossy reflection
-- extended light sources
+- area and volume light sources
 - texture mapping
   (demo is procedural, but the code easily generalizes to texture)
-- fast as hell (demo took on the order of minutes)

 ### Source code structure

 `raytracer.h/cpp`
 Contains the main raytracing loop.
-Has much of the starter code.
-When my raytracer first started working I wanted to make it faster.
-It turns out the matrix multiplication for the tree traversal was a huge unnecessary bottleneck.
-So I precomputed the transformations.
+Controls the originating rendering logic.

 `material.h/cpp`
 Has various classes describing how to shade different materials.